hackenbergstefan/pigarage/README.md

 ### OcrDetector Preprocessing Steps

-In order to improve OCR accuracy, the following preprocessing steps are applied to the plate crops before passing them to Pytesseract:
+In order to improve OCR accuracy, the following preprocessing steps are applied to the plate crops before passing them to EasyOCR:

 1. Mask non-plate areas to focus on text and reduce to black and white (See [./src/pi_garage/ocr_detector.py::cv2_mask_non_plate](./src/pi_garage/ocr_detector.py))